Spyderco Clipit ProGrip SS Folding Knife

 I have been carrying this Spyderco clipped inside the waistband of my trousers on my right hip on a daily basis since I received it.
 It has replaced my usual pocketknife, making one less item to carry in my front pocket.
 The Clipit system really works, holding the knife securely yet keeping it available.

-Due to its all stainless steel construction, including the slender handle, the ProGrip is a little heavier than folding knives of similar size with a polymer grip.
-However, the small extra weight is barely noticeable, and quickly forgotten after the knife has been carried for a while.
-Certainly it is not burdensome, and stainless steel is stronger, on a volume basis, than polymer.
+Due to its all stainless steel construction, including the slender handle, the ProGrip is heavier than folding knives of similar size with a polymer or aluminum grip.
+However, the extra weight is quickly forgotten after the knife has been carried for a while.
+Certainly it is not burdensome and stainless steel is stronger, on a volume basis, than polymer or aluminum.

-The only drawback to the ProGrip SS is that as this review goes online in April of 2007 it has been discontinued and is no longer available from Spyderco.
+The only drawback to the ProGrip SS is that it has been discontinued and is no longer available from Spyderco.
 It was an expensive knife, with a 2006 dealer cost of $62.40 and a retail price nearly twice that amount, which may have contributed to its demise.
-Some Spyderco dealers still have new ProGrip SS knives on hand at this time, so if you want one you'd better act quickly.
-I'm glad that I did.
+Due to its innate quality, used prices are high for ProGrip knives in good condition.